BillyJaf/Chess-AWS-Lambda/README.md

 ## `GET /legal_moves`

-Returns all legal moves from a current position (represented as a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)).
-Also returns whether the position is a stalemate, and if the position is a checkmate, who won.
+Returns all legal moves from a current position (represented as a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)) along with a field to indicate if the current game has ended (checkmate, stalemate or neither).
+Each element in the list of legal moves contains the move (represented as a [UCI move](https://en.wikipedia.org/wiki/Universal_Chess_Interface)), the resulting FEN string if the move is applied, and if the resulting game has ended.

 ### Request